The UAF Experience

 In 1991 NASA named UAF a Space Grant institution for aerospace research, making it a Land, Sea and Space Grant institution, one of only a handful of triple-crown universities in the country.

-UAF’s colleges and schools offer degrees and certificates in 115 disciplines with a variety of vocational and technical programs.
+UAF’s colleges and schools offer degrees and certificates in 106 disciplines with a variety of vocational and technical programs.
 Graduate degrees are available in a wide range of academic study.
 UAF is internationally known for its Pacific Rim and circumpolar North research.
 It is consistently among the top 100 universities in the nation for funding from the National Science Foundation.
-UAF is the primary doctoral degree-granting institution in Alaska, offering Ph.D. degrees in anthropology, indigenous studies, several of the physical and natural sciences, psychology, mathematics and engineering.
-Master’s degrees are offered in almost 40 fields in the humanities, social sciences, northern studies, physical and natural sciences, and in professional fields such as engineering, justice, education and business administration.
+UAF is the primary doctoral degree-granting institution in Alaska, offering Ph.D. degrees in anthropology, Indigenous studies, several of the physical and natural sciences, mathematics and engineering.
+Master’s degrees are offered in more than 40 fields in the humanities, social sciences, Arctic and Northern studies, and physical and natural sciences, and in professional fields such as engineering, justice, education and business administration.
 Interdisciplinary programs are possible for students who have a research focus in areas where UAF has faculty expertise and research facilities.

-In 2017, UAF will celebrate 100 years of making important contributions to Alaska, helping find solutions to the state’s unique challenges in areas like Arctic engineering, wildlife biology, health care and education.
+In 2017 UAF celebrated 100 years of making important contributions to Alaska, helping find solutions to the state’s unique challenges in areas like Arctic engineering, wildlife biology, health care and education.
 UAF helps power Alaska’s economy by turning students into professionals for Alaska’s workforce.

 Individualism and diversity are Alaska traditions.
-At UAF, students find not only a broad mix of cultures and ages, but also a climate of respect for individual rights and preferences.
+At UAF, students find not only a broad mix of cultures and ages but also a climate of respect for individual rights and preferences.
 A student from a rural Alaska village can share knowledge and insights with others from places as distant as Tallahassee or Tokyo.
-UAF’s enrollment in fall 2015 was 9,870 students.
-Of those, 58 percent are female and 42 percent male; 89 percent are undergraduate and 11 percent are graduate students.
-UAF students hail from 49 states and 48 foreign countries.
+UAF’s enrollment in fall 2021 was 7,471 students.
+Of those, 62% are female, 37% male and 1% are unknown; 87% are undergraduate and 13% are graduate students.
+UAF students hail from 49 states and 53 foreign countries.

 Many students take advantage of UAF’s exchange programs to study at colleges and universities around the world, or through the National Student Exchange program, which offers studies at universities throughout the United States.
-There are more than 130 different student organizations on campus, with that number going up all the time.
-Students produce the weekly Sun Star newspaper, run KSUA, the campus radio station, and participate in scores of special interest groups.
+There are more than 100 different student organizations on campus, with that number going up all the time.
+Students produce the online Polaris News site, run the KSUA radio station and participate in scores of special interest groups.

-At UAF you find faculty members who are among the best in the country, and because of the low 12:1 student-faculty ratio, you receive more personal attention here than you would at almost any other public university in the nation.
+At UAF, you find faculty members who are among the best in the country.
+Because of the low 10:1 student-faculty ratio, you receive more personal attention here than you would at almost any other public university in the nation.
 Once you have chosen a major, you will be assigned a faculty advisor from your academic department.
 Your advisor will help you choose classes each semester and will explain programs and requirements.
-You will get to know the faculty not just as professors, but as friends, advisors and mentors.
+You will get to know the faculty not just as professors but also as friends, advisors and mentors.
 Education is an individual process, different for each person.
 At UAF, you are an individual, not just a face in the crowd.

 The University of Alaska Fairbanks is a Land, Sea, and Space Grant university and an international center for research, education, and the arts, emphasizing the circumpolar North and its diverse peoples.
 UAF integrates teaching, research, and public service as it educates students for active citizenship and prepares them for lifelong learning and careers.